 Born in Paignton Zoo in 2011, Bonnie came to us via another UK collection in order to keep Andro company.
 Her keepers recall that to start with, she spent most of her time putting Andro ‘on the naughty step’ while he learned who was in charge!

 Mongoose Lemurs are a brown, mid-size variety of lemur which live in the north-west region of Madagascar.
-Along with red-ruffed and black-and-white ruffed lemurs, they are the most endangered animals in the zoo.
-We have three individuals in our zoo family: McLovin, Catherine and Bjork.
+Along with red-ruffed and black-and-white ruffed lemurs, they are the most endangered animals in the sanctuary.
+We have three individuals in our family: McLovin, Catherine and Bjork.
 Our male geriatric, McLovin, shares enclosure space with his equally elderly female companion of a different species, Bella, while our younger breeding pair, Bjork and Catherine, have a separate enclosure of their own.

 Born elsewhere in the UK, Catherine came to us from Lynton Zoo in 2006 when she was eight years old.
 She used to be on the breeding programme with McLovin, but when he retired, she seemed more than happy with his replacement, cute little Bjork, who was sent from Port Lympne Zoo.